-All complaints will be recorded including formal complaints by the Headteacher.
+All complaints will be recorded and held securely by the Headteacher.
 Staff are responsible for ensuring that complaints and outcomes are recorded.
+The records will show the progress of the complaint and final outcome; whether a panel hearing was required; and the action taken by the school as a result of the complaint.

-- Records relating to individual complaints are confidential except where the secretary of state or a statutory body2 conducting an inspection requests access to them. - The Governing Body will monitor the level and nature of complaints and review the outcomes on a regular basis.
+- → Records relating to individual complaints are confidential except where the secretary of state or a statutory body2 conducting an inspection requests access to them. - → The Governing Body will monitor the level and nature of complaints and review the outcomes on a regular basis.